giryoong-kim/guidance-for-fraud-detection-with-intelligent-document-processing-on-aws/README.md

 6. The automated process stores extracted insights from text documents, audio files, and image metadata in Amazon DynamoDB.

-7. A computer vision model hosted on Amazon SageMaker AI endpoints processes the submitted images to detect tampering, and stores the results in Amazon DynamoDB.
+7. A computer vision model hosted on Amazon SageMaker AI endpoints processes the submitted images to detect tampering, and stores the results in Amazon DynamoDB.The computer vision model, using Error Level Analysis (ELA) as a straightforward image forgery detection technique that works by examining compression differences across image regions.
+It effectively reveals tampering by highlighting areas where compression levels don't match, making manipulated sections visually obvious even to non-experts.
+ELA's main advantage is that it requires only the questioned image itself, works with common image formats, and needs no specialized equipment or original image for comparison. https://aws.amazon.com/blogs/machine-learning/train-and-host-a-computer-vision-model-for-tampering-detection-on-amazon-sagemaker-part-2/

 8. Amazon Bedrock’s Nova Pro/Lite Foundational Model analyzes the data stored in Amazon DynamoDB to generate summary reports, which users can view in the web client.